JavierBaltar/chaos-engineering-getting-started/README.md

 #### Experiments Workflow
 The diagram below depicts the Litmus experiments workflow process:

-Once a chaosengine object is created, Litmus creates the Chaos runner pod in the target namespace.
-This runner will orchestrate the experiment in the specified namespace and against the specified targets.
+Once a chaosengine object is created with active engineState attribute, Litmus Operator creates the chaos-runner pod in the target Kubernetes namespace.
+This runner checks experiment details and orchestrates the workflow.

 Target identification is something that makes Litmus different.
 To zero in on the target, the user has to insert a specific annotation on the deployment (more workloads are supported here: DaemonSet, StatefulSet and DeploymentConfig).
 Then, the user needs to modify the labels and fields in the chaosengine object (an example is shown below) so that Litmus can then locate all (or some) of the pods of the target deployment.